LMMilliken/doctest/resources/prompts/dockerfile_repair_system.md

-I am trying to build the following dockerfile so that it clones the target repository, installs any necessary dependencies and then runs tests to confirm that installation succeeded:
+I am trying to build the following dockerfile for the <REPO_URL> repository.
+It should install any necessary dependencies and then run tests to confirm that installation succeeded:
 <DOCKERFILE>